OpenCyphal/libcanard/MIGRATION_v3.x_to_v4.0.md

     ```
   - **Usage**: After popping a transmission queue item using `canardTxPop`, use `canardTxFree` to deallocate its memory.

+- **`canardTxPoll`**:
+  - **Description**: A helper function simplifies the transmission process by combining frame retrieval, transmission, and cleanup into a single function.
+  - **Prototype**:
+    ```c
+    int8_t canardTxPoll(
+        struct CanardTxQueue* const        que,
+        const struct CanardInstance* const ins,
+        const CanardMicrosecond            now_usec,
+        void* const                        user_reference,
+        const CanardTxFrameHandler         frame_handler
+    ```
+    - **Purpose**: Streamlines the process of handling frames from the TX queue.
+    - **Functionality**:
+      - Retrieves the next frame to be transmitted.
+      - Invokes a user-provided `frame_handler` to transmit the frame.
+      - Manages frame cleanup based on the handler's return value.
+      - Automatically drops timed-out frames if `now_usec` is provided.

 ### Modified Functions

 Several functions have updated prototypes and usage patterns: